EventStore/eventstore.org/_posts/2019-10-24-event-store-5.0.3-release.md

 ### Miscellaneous
 * [#1991](https://github.com/EventStore/EventStore/pull/1991) - **(Core Database)** We have provided the ability to configure the connection queue size threshold.
 There are scenarios where a client might run into the maximum connection queue size.
 A likely scenario where this might occur is when a client is overwhelmed by a large number of events being ingested into Event Store and then being delivered to a subscription.

+### Commercial
+* Release of Amazon Linux 2 and Oracle 7 packages
+* Fixed issue on Amazon Linux package where manual changes to the EventStore configuration file would be overwritten when the node starts up

 ## How do I provide feedback?